 Table of Contents

-- Acid reflux is a much more mild condition usually entailing frequent heartburn or the bitter burning sensation in the chest and back of throat as acid rises from the stomach.
-GERD is more serious, sometimes even existing without the symptom of heartburn.
-Instead, patients may experience a dry cough, asthma like symptoms or trouble swallowing.
-If you are experiencing these symptoms or are having reflux episodes 2 to 3 times a day to 2 to 3 times a week, you could have GERD and should consult your doctor.
+- Acid reflux is a much more mild condition usually involving frequent heartburn, or the burning sensation in the chest and back of throat as acid rises from the stomach.
+GERD is more serious than acid reflux.
+Some patients with GERD do not even have the symptom of heartburn.
+Instead, they may experience a dry cough, asthma-like symptoms and trouble swallowing.
+If you are experiencing these symptoms or are having reflux episodes anywhere from two or three times a week to two or three times a day, you could have GERD and should visit your doctor.

 I know to avoid fatty, spicy and acidic foods.
-Are any particular foods I should watch out for?
+Are there any other particular foods I should watch out for?

-- In addition to staying clear of fatty, spicy and acidic foods, try avoiding tomato based foods such as spaghetti sauce, salsa, chili and pizza.
-Citrus fruits such as limes and lemons, chocolate, caffeinated beverages, alcohol, fried foods, garlic, onion and mint flavoring can all contribute to reflux reactions.
+- In addition to staying clear of fatty, spicy and acidic foods, try avoiding tomato-based foods such as spaghetti sauce, salsa, chili and pizza.
+Citrus fruits such as limes and lemons, chocolate, caffeinated beverages, alcohol, fried foods, garlic, onion and mint flavoring can all contribute to reflux reactions as well.